tnzl/MinMaxLLM/README_developer.md

 2. Follow standards in function parameter order :
     * inputs first and then outputs
     * ex : bool parseString(const char* input, int start_pos, int length, char* output, int* output_length);
-3. Organise cpu ops properly. maybe namespaces based on type of impl : naive / avx2 or more might come.
+3. Organise cpu ops properly. maybe namespaces based on type of impl : naive / avx2 or more might come. +
+4. Read about scaling factor for rotary embedding, used for long context.

 ## Performance :
 1. Use MatMul instead of Linear. lat diff ~1.5x